CIAM-Group/SIL/CVRP/Test_All/result/readme.md

-Download the pre-trained models here from the links provided.
+Download the pre-trained CVRP models here from the links provided.